 “As you command, Capitolina.”
 Angel said, nodding her head stiffly.
 She turned her head and walked back the way she had come.
 Capi watched her go, her smile fleeing from her face slowly.

 Angel was loyal to her to a fault.
 Whatever Capi said, Angel did.
 Whatever Capi wanted, Angel got.
 She was a perfect beta for Capi’s wolf pack, but she was so distant.
 Try as Angel might, she never could seem to understand what Capi really wanted from her.
 Sometimes, Capi wasn’t sure either.
 She just knew that being around Angel made her happy.

 When she had found Angel, the small wolf had been half-dead with hunger.
-Her fur had been matted and knotted.
 Curled up in the city limits, ragged after wandering halfway across Europe by herself, Capi had taken the poor creature to her den underneath the city.
 She had nursed the wolf back to health.
-Capi had fed her, had groomed her, and had even stolen the hoodie, shirt, and pants that the other wolf wore around the city.
+Capi had fed her, had groomed her, and had even stolen the clothes that the other wolf wore around the city.

 Capi had known Angel to be an oddity since she had first found her.
 There were the wings of course, unkempt and ragged just like the rest of her.
 Capi had never heard of a winged wolf in any folklore and legend and she knew most of those.
 Beyond that was the source of Angel’s excessive weight in the form of metal woven into her very being.
 Though she was loath to reveal it, hiding behind thick clothes and her scarf, Angel’s right leg and arm along with much of her abdomen and almost certainly a number of organs had been replaced by metal.